go-aah/docs/configuration.md

+Title: aah framework Configuration
+Desc: The configuration syntax is used by aah framework is `forge` developed by @brettlangdon similar to HOCON syntax, not 100%.
+Enhanced by author of aah framework @jeevatkm.
+This config syntax used across the aah framework.
+Keywords: aah config, aah configuration, HOCON, forge, config syntax, configuration syntax, aah.conf, routes.conf, security.conf, aah.project
+---
 # aah framework Configuration

 The configuration syntax is used by aah framework is `forge` developed by [@brettlangdon](https://github.com/brettlangdon") similar to HOCON syntax, not 100%.
 Enhanced by author of aah framework [@jeevatkm](https://github.com/jeevatkm).
 Syntax applies to `aah.conf`, `routes.conf`, `i18n` message files and `aah.project` file.